Prince Charles to bestow city status on Southend

 - Published

-It was announced the town would be given city status after the death of Conservative MP Sir David Amess, who had championed the town's bid.
+It was announced the Essex town would become a city after the death of Conservative MP Sir David Amess, who had long campaigned for the move.

-After the presentation Prince Charles and his wife the Duchess of Cornwall will visit other parts of the new city.
+The prince will present the formal document to Southend's mayor, and he and the Duchess of Cornwall will visit other parts of the new city.

+Sir David lobbied for two decades for Southend to get city status.

+Sir David, who had served as Conservative MP for Southend West since 1997, was stabbed to death during a constituency surgery at Belfairs Methodist Church in Leigh-on-Sea, Essex, on 15 October.

 Upon the issue of the letters patent, an open document from the Queen conferring a patent or other right, Southend will become the 52nd city in England and the second in Essex, alongside Chelmsford.

-Mayor Margaret Borton, said: "Formally receiving city status from The Prince of Wales will be a special moment for Southend-on-Sea, and we are hugely honoured to receive a visit from their royal highnesses on what is sure to be a momentous day for our new city."
+Mayor Margaret Borton said: "Formally receiving city status from His Royal Highness the Prince of Wales will be a special moment for Southend-on-Sea, and we are hugely honoured to receive a royal visit from Their Royal Highnesses on what is sure to be a momentous day for our new city."

-Ian Gilbert, leader of the borough council, said it would be a "landmark day for our new city and indeed our new city council, and one that will live long in the memory for all of us".

-As part of the change to city status the council will formally agree to become known as Southend-on-Sea Borough City Council.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk